elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 6 and 2, turning right.
+You compare 6 > 2: turn right.

 ]#=.0:081=4292]][9=#
 96@=3=##]2824:25799]